Benjamin-Lawson23/osTicket_ticket_lifecycle/README.md

 </p>

 <h1>osTicket - Tickets and Ticket Lifecycle</h1>
-This tutorial outlines the lifecycle of a ticket from the persepective of a helpdesk professional using odTicket, an open-source help desk ticketing system.<br />
+This tutorial demonstrates the lifecycle of a ticket from the persepective of a helpdesk professional using osTicket, an open-source help desk ticketing system.<br />

 <h2>Environments and Technologies Used</h2>